COVID-19 PANDEMIC TIMELINE

 How the coronavirus started, spread and stalled life in New Zealand

 Click here to skip to the latest updates

 The economy is in turmoil, scared Kiwis are stockpiling and travellers are self-isolating.
 How did we get here?
 Susan Strongman traces Covid-19 from the first cases in China to the fall out in New Zealand.

 It starts as early as 1 December when, in Wuhan City, in the central Chinese province of Hubei, cases of pneumonia of an unknown cause surface.
-Li Wenliang, a Wuhan-based ophthalmologist, warns a group of fellow doctors about a possible outbreak of an illness that resembles severe acute respiratory syndrome (SARS).
+Near the end of the month, Li Wenliang, a Wuhan-based ophthalmologist, warns a group of fellow doctors about a possible outbreak of an illness that resembles severe acute respiratory syndrome (SARS).
 Police tell him to stop “making false comments”.
 On 31 December, the World Health Organisation (WHO) is told about the cases.